Are You Ready For Home Ownership in Breckenridge?

 When you hire me to help you buy your first home, I want to know two things: what do you hope to find and how much can you afford.
 Once I have that information, we'll work together to find just the right home or condo to fit your needs and get you on the path to owning your first home in Breckenridge.

 Keep your objectives in mind when visiting a home.
 Sometimes the idea of owning a home can overwhelm your practical side, so keep your feelings in check.
-Keep a list handy of the features that you need and want in a home, and judge each home by the list instead of by details that could distract you from your goal.
+Keep a list handy of the features you need and want in a home, and judge each home by the list instead of by details that could distract you from your goal.
 Once we've completed our tour of homes for the day, we can go over the pros and cons of each home together.
-I can help you stay on track while still keeping our eyes out for your first home in Breckenridge Colorado.
+I can help you stay on track while still keeping our eyes out for your first home in Breckenridge, Colorado.

 Make the offer.
 I am happy to prepare the paperwork and go through it with you before submitting it.
 Remember, the seller may reject or counter your offer, so even at this late date, avoid setting your heart on the home you hope to own.
-I'll guide you about how much money to offer as Earnest Money and you'll have to write a deposit check to the Closing Company that proves the seriousness of your offer.
+I'll guide you about how much money to offer as Earnest Money, and you'll have to write a deposit check to the Closing Company that proves the seriousness of your offer.

-Get all necessary inspections done.
+Get all the necessary inspections done.
 A home inspector will check to verify the condition of the home is in good working order.
-They'll also check for evidence of pests, faulty wiring and leaks.
+They'll also check for evidence of pests, faulty wiring, and leaks.
 This is a crucial part of the home purchase.
 Not getting an inspection done means that you could be stuck in a home with serious issues and no recourse other than to pay for the repairs yourself.
 Inspections will cost a few hundred dollars, but this is more than worth it in the end.
-There are several qualified inspectors in the Breckenridge area that I'm be happy to connect you with.
+There are several qualified inspectors in the Breckenridge area that I'm happy to connect you with.

 From the first interview that determines your "wish list" to the moment that you receive the keys, I am here to help you with the complicated process of buying your first home.
 Don't hesitate to contact me to find out more about how we can make the home buying process easier!

-Contact me for more information about buying your first home or condo in Breckenridge CO.
+Contact me for more information about buying your first home or condo in Breckenridge, CO.